Our Wish List

 Kitty igloos or cubesThese are a big help for the kitty new to the group who just needs a place to hide away for awhile…

-Stainless steel bowlsThese are easy to disinfect and keep water fresher.
+Ceramic or stainless steel bowlsThese are easy to disinfect and keep water fresher.
 We can use any size and the no tip variety is a special favorite.

 Stamps, long envelopesSounds small, but gets expensive when sending out newsletters or Thank You notes.
 (Let us know if you want to be added to our mailing list!)